Solar Panel Maintenance NZ: How to Build the Right Plan

 Solar is a 25-year asset.
 In Auckland, a residential installation represents a significant investment.
 Most homeowners expect to pay back that cost through lower power bills over its lifetime.
 Whether that happens depends on how the system is looked after.
 The glass is one component.
 The frames, mounting hardware, cabling, isolators, junction boxes, and inverter all degrade over time.
 Some degrade faster than they should if nobody is maintaining them.

 A solar panel maintenance plan in NZ should include a professional visit every one to two years.
 Each visit should cover a full visual inspection of the panels, frames, mounting hardware, roof penetration seals, cabling, and electrical components.
 It should also include a biological assessment of what is on the glass, cleaning appropriate to the conditions found, and a written condition report.
 Properties with flat or low-pitched roofs, significant bird activity, coastal exposure, or established lichen need more frequent attention.
 Between professional visits, regular DIY cleaning with a soft brush and clean water helps keep light contamination from establishing.
+For a breakdown of what a professional visit costs in NZ, see solar panel cleaning services: what's involved and what it costs.
+For a practical breakdown of exactly what to check yourself, see the solar panel maintenance checklist.

 All solar systems need periodic maintenance.
 How often and what that involves differs between systems.
 There is a lot of consumer noise around whether panels actually need cleaning.
 That question misses the point.
 The real question is how to get maximum life and maximum output from the system you have.
 For some installations that means regular cleaning and inspections.
 For others it means periodic inspections with cleaning as the conditions warrant.
 There is no universal rule.
 This article sets out what a maintenance plan should include and how to determine the right approach for your property.